Health FSAs: 5 things employers may not know

 - Return the funds to participants.
 Employers can’t return forfeited balances in proportion to the forfeiture (e.g., give participants their forfeited amounts back).
 But the total amount can be forfeited evenly across all participants.
 For example, if an employer has $2,000 in forfeitures and 50 employees participate the next year, each participant could receive an employer contribution of $40 ($2,000 divided by 50).

-Though Health FSAs must meet certain prescriptive requirements under the federal tax code, there is some flexibility to craft a program to meet both the employer’s and employees’ needs.
-Be sure to understand and apply this flexibility to design the optimal offering.
+Though Health FSAs must meet certain prescriptive requirements under the federal tax code, there is flexibility to craft a program to meet both the employer’s and employees’ needs.
+It’s important for organizations to understand and apply this flexibility — and Voya is here to help employers design an optimal offering.

 Flexible Spending Accounts offered by Voya Benefits Company, LLC (in New York, doing business as Voya BC, LLC).
 Administration services provided in part by WEX Health, Inc.